 Take-Out, Fake-Out: Sweet & Sour Chicken.
 It’s easy to make the popular take out sweet & sour chicken at home We made it to Friday!

 Chicken Lo Mein Recipe.
 Vegan Miso Soup Recipe - Made Just Right.
 Photo courtesy of Adactio[/caption] It used to be that chicken soup was the prescribed go-to meal for anyone feeling under the weather.

 There are however healthier plant-based options that not only help ease one through the transition from illness back to health, but also contribute to an overall sense of well-being.
 Miso soup is at the top if that list!
 What’s your go-to meal when you’re not feeling so hot?
 Tell us below in the comments for a chance to win free Earth Balance®!
-Food52: 9 Takeout Classics, Done At Home.
-Call anything "world's easiest" and we're skeptical, but marisab67 is on to something.
+Miso is a salty paste made from fermented soybeans, which sometimes also includes barley or rice.

 The place that started it all was a local Chinese buffet here in Michigan.
 After frequent visits to the buffet over the years, I finally decided to take a stab at cooking my own Chinese dishes at home.
 The majority of the dishes were delicious and I began cooking different Chinese meals every week, but I had always wanted more variety just like the buffet.
-I had always wondered, “what if I could create a Chinese buffet at home?”
-I have wanted to do this for along time so I was very excited when I was chosen to be part of the 24,24,24 event presented by Foodbuzz.
+Better Than Takeout Orange Chicken.
+Yesterday as I stood in the kitchen trying to figure out what to make for dinner I wondered to myself, how do those people do it on those shows where they are given random ingredients and are suppose come up with something genius.